Sour El-Ghozlane

-Sour El-Ghozlane (or Souk El Ghoziane) is a town and commune in Algeria's central-northern, just-landlocked Bouïra Province.
+Sour El-Ghizlane (or Souk El Ghoziane) is a town and commune in Algeria's central-northern, just-landlocked Bouïra Province.

 According to the 1998 census it has a population of 42,179.

 History

 Pre Historic

 A prehistoric tool (biface) testifying to the human presence from prehistoric times was found west of the city.

 It is a town inhabited since prehistoric times, the first city founded in Roman province in the center of deep Algeria, a Roman fortress but originally a Numidian city.
 Its construction dates from the year 33 av.
 AD during the reign of Emperor Augustus.
 Auzia quickly became a powerful city, capital of the highland regions, which relegates to a secondary role the strategic importance of the Roman city of Djemila, the ancient Cuicui, in the wilaya of Setif because of its remoteness from the centers Of Roman power.

 Roman Empire

 At the time of the Roman presence in Africa, the city bore the name of Auzia.
 The remains of a theater have been spotted there.
 It is the location of the Roman city Auzia, in the province Mauretania Caesariensis.
 The name Auzia is still used as a Roman Catholic titular bishopric.

-Then, Auzia was part of the division of the Roman Empire of North Africa.
+Auzia was part of the division of the Roman Empire of North Africa.
 Its position as a city at the gates of the Sahara marked the beginning of the period when the Roman conquest reached the limits of the world known at the time and where the Roman civilization.
 The city of Auzia has two characteristics in Roman history in North Africa, its great influence on its bureaucratic and military structure and its strategic location as a great religious edifice.
 Like the construction of the temple of Apollo, supposed to be located at the present site of the civil hospital of Sour-El-Ghozlane.
 Auzia was equipped with an amphitheater built by the city's bourgeois institution to host shows, such as gladiatorial fights.
 The ruins also have a bath house, forum and temples.
-In addition, Auzia is identified as a city with political power dominated by a patriarchal link and entirely in the hands of two comices, organized to reflect at best the tribal divisions of the city.
+In addition, Auzia is identified as a city with political power dominated by a patriarchal link and entirely in the hands of two comites, organized to reflect at best the tribal divisions of the city.

 On the other hand, its administrative and military status reveals that it was definitively subjected to the order of the Roman Empire with the status of autonomous city of the Roman province (free zone: region of Algiers to Bou-Saada) caesarean.
 Auzia is a large city of ovoid form, destined to serve as capital in this region of central Algeria, Auguste had it endowed with several public edifices: a forum (present room of the festivals), several temples, a curia, a market, a theater and large thermal baths.
 Auzia was erected on a hill at a moderate altitude, where to this day a wall was in good condition in some places, revealing a kind of citadel which protected the inhabitants.